-HONORS STATISTICS (474) ♦
+HONORS STATISTICS A (476) ♦.5

-Honors Statistics is for students who have successfully completed two years of Algebra at the honors level.
-This course covers data analysis, elementary probability theory, distributions, estimation, regression, correlation, and statistical inference.
+Honors Statistics A is for students who have successfully completed two years of Algebra at the honors level.
+This course covers an introduction to statistics, descriptive statistics, probability, discrete probability distributions, the normal probability distribution, and confidence intervals.
 The course will focus on applications, problem solving, and interpretation with calculations on the computer or graphing calculator.
 Both individual and group project work will be a significant part of the course.
 The course moves at a very rapid pace, and students must be able to assume significant responsibility for their learning.

-Grade: 12 Prerequisite: Honors Algebra II (431) or permission of the Department Chair.
+Prerequisite: Honors Algebra II B (420) or permission of the Department Chair.